grantwill74/notes-on-algorithm-design/slides/module_4/module4.md

 Because these numbers are smaller than $n$, we can assume that we have proven that mergesort works for $n / 2$ and $n / 2 + 1$

 Assuming that mergesort works, we end up with two sorted arrays, `lo` and `hi`.
-We merge them together, and we have proven that `merge` works.
-Therefore, the result is a sorted list regardless of `n`. $\square$
+We merge them together, and we have already proven that `merge` works.
+Therefore, the result is a sorted list for any `n`. $\square$

 ---